 Spotlight on...

-If you’d like to join the Network, or to record one of your projects or collections on it, then please complete the appropriate pro forma (Word .doc) below and return it to Dr Cristin Sarg, the Network administrator, at our mailbox: arts-gmhn@glasgow.ac.uk
+If you’d like to join the Network, or to record one of your projects or collections on it, then please complete the appropriate pro forma (Word .doc) below and return it to our Network inbox: arts-gmhn@glasgow.ac.uk

 Network Member